pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 1. A great deal of time passes.
 Adventures!
 1. More adventures!
 More time passes!
 1. SCENE: "...and so terraform apply works like this gun.
 Running `terraform apply` cocks the gun" ... (proceeds to cock the gun) ... but nothing happens until you pull the trigger!
 See?
 It's totally safe." (puts the gun back on the mantle) "No worries, the gun's not loaded, and what's more, the safety is on!" (walks away) Camera pans to gun, lingers on it for a few seconds.
 End Scene.
-1. (much later) SCENE: Wildly gesticulating "looK aT Me, i uSE FreeBSD!"
+1. (much later) SCENE: Wildly gesticulating "looK aT Me, i'M FreeBSD!"
 Picks up the gun, continues flailing wildly.
 "POrts aND jailS!"
 Gesticulates even more furiously. "cHeCK OUt TheSE OBsCUre FIleSYStEms!"
 Impassioned gesticulation crescendoes.
 Drops gun, which hits the floor.
 Gun fires.

 Friend, we've just shot ourselves in the foot.
 I can't believe it either, but here we are.